iqrahussainn/Brain-Tumor-Classification-Using-Deep-Learning-and-3D-Transformer-Integration/README.md

 These features were stored in a CSV file for further analysis.

 4.5 CNN Classification
 The CNN model was developed to classify tumor regions into High Risk and Low Risk categories.
+Labels were generated using the median tumor area extracted from the segmented tumor regions.

+To improve model performance and reduce overfitting, the CNN architecture was enhanced through:

+• Data Augmentation

+• Batch Normalization

+• Early Stopping

+• Dropout Regularization

+• Larger Convolution Filters (5×5)

-The architecture consisted of:
+The final CNN architecture consisted of:

-Convolution Layer
+• Data Augmentation Layer

+• Conv2D (32 Filters, 5×5)

+• Batch Normalization

-Max Pooling Layer
+• Max Pooling Layer

+• Conv2D (64 Filters, 5×5)

+• Batch Normalization

-Convolution Layer
+• Max Pooling Layer

+• Conv2D (128 Filters, 5×5)

+• Batch Normalization

-Max Pooling Layer
+• Max Pooling Layer

-Dense Layer
+• Dense Layer (128 Neurons)

+• Dropout Layer (0.5)

-Output Layer
+• Output Layer (Sigmoid Activation)

-The CNN learned spatial patterns from segmented tumor images.
+Data augmentation included image rotation, zooming, flipping, and translation.
+Early Stopping was used to prevent overfitting and restore the best-performing model weights.

 4.6 3D Transformer Integration
 To satisfy the advanced research challenge, a Transformer block was integrated into a 3D CNN architecture.